nexus-uw/set/README.md

 I wanted a nice 'computer science' type project to get my brain to sweat a bit.
 Also, playing this game is hard and frustrating, it is a job for computers.

 ### How long did it take to code up?
-about 6hrs over a period of a day
+About 6hrs over a period of a day

 ### next steps
-allow for arbiratry set size and properties to match on switch from single threaded execution to parrallel  (and maybe even distributed) get smart with the matching algorithim try to match all cards into sets (ie: 100%)
+- allow for arbiratry set size and properties to match on
+- switch from single threaded execution to parrallel  (and maybe even distributed)
+- get smart with the matching algorithim
+- try to match all cards into sets (ie: 100%)